mattyoung101/slingshot/README.md

 ## What will Slingshot bring to the table?
 There are already a few existing LSPs for SV.
 What does Slingshot aim to bring to the table?
-Slingshot's main advantage is its use of the slang frontend and its C++ implementation.
+Slingshot's main advantage is its use of the slang frontend and its C++/Rust implementation.
 Here's a comparison of some other LSPs and what Slingshot aims to improve on:

 - [svlangserver](https://github.com/imc-trading/svlangserver),